 To start, we have a pair of languages, one the “source” text and one the “target” text.
 The source is the language of the original text and the target is the one you translate it to.
 Now we can begin…

 First it is important to know that there is more than just one type of translation.
 Each type attends to the different communicative needs that we have in our lives.
 Among the types of translation that exist, we have: legal translation, academic translation, scientific translation, audiovisual translation, technical translation, and so on.
 Understanding the type of translation is the first challenge in translating a written text.
 To get a proper translation by translator contact us.

-The second challenge is figuring out the purpose of the translated text, which affects the format, vocabulary, word choice, and level of research required in order to be prepared.
+The second challenge is figuring out the purpose of the translated text.
+It affects the format, vocabulary, word choice, and level of research required in order to to be prepared.

-This leads us to the third challenge, the topic of the written text to be translated.
-This is the one of the biggest hurdles of the job.
+This leads us to the third challenge, the topic of the written translation.
+This is one of the biggest hurdles of the job.
 Depending on the topic, the vocabulary and format of the text will vary.

 There are other exceptional cases, for example the translation of jokes or idioms.
 These can be really difficult and tricky.
 As you can see, the translation will be affected not only by the topic but also the communicative context and culture in which the translated text will be used.

 This is just the tip of the iceberg of the translation process that has to be taken into account when discussing the challenges of translation as an activity.
 If you want to know more about these mentioned problematics read our upcoming post which will be focused on that topic.